 Anyway, these chocolate rum balls used to sit side-by-side with mountains of traditional English cream cakes and floured baps – aka cobs, rolls or buns, depending which part of England you are from.
 The bakery would sell out and, when that happened, it would close up for the day whatever time that happened to be.
 Those were good days.

 Looking around today, there are not that many of these traditional bake houses left.
 There are the chains that stay open even when they have sold their last dodgy sausage roll because that’s what head office have told them to do (?).
 But the real, traditional baking industry has clearly been hard hit by the growth of supermarkets and fancy sandwich shop chains.

 That means there are less places to find these amazing chocolate rum balls.
 In the world of bakeries and truffle balls, these are gloomy times.

 Confession: I still look for these treats of my childhood (mildly obsessively), even though it’s several decades later and I’m supposedly grown up.
 A few months ago, I finally stumbled across some in an artisan bakery close to where I live now, in the South of England.
 However….

 - the price was ridiculously expensive

-- the truffle balls lay side-by-side with continental delicacies – not a cream cake in sight
+- the chocolate rum balls lay side-by-side with continental delicacies – not a cream cake in sight

 - the bakery clearly had a set closing time

 Despite all these issues, I still I could not resist.
-What’s more, even with my more immature taste buds, my truffle ball tasted as good as ever.
+What’s more, even with my more immature taste buds, my chocolate rum ball tasted as good as ever.